monarch-initiative/monarch-ui/src/views/Citing.md

 To cite the use of Monarch in publications, please use these two references:

 - Navigating the Phenotype Frontier: The Monarch Initiative.
 McMurry et al. GENETICS August 1, 2016 vol. 203 no. 4 1491-1495; DOI: 10.1534/genetics.116.188870
-- The Monarch Initiative: an integrative data and analytic platform connecting phenotypes to genotypes across species.
-Mungall et al. Nucleic Acids Res.
-2017 Jan 4; 45(Database issue): D712–D722.
-Published online 2016 Nov 29. doi: 10.1093/nar/gkw1128
+- The Monarch Initiative in 2019: an integrative data and analytic platform connecting phenotypes to genotypes across species.
+Shefchek et al. Nucleic Acids Res.
+2020 Jan 8; 48(Database issue): D704–D715.
+Published online 2019 Nov 08. doi: 10.1093/nar/gkz997

 To cite a specific data page or result in Monarch: